 Find a Healthy Lifestyle that You Enjoy

 Explore the diet and lifestyle practices that make you feel good and that you enjoy.
 You will know the ideal lifestyle for you.
 It is the one you are naturally drawn to.
 Don’t do things that you don’t enjoy.
-When you know who you are, what you want to achieve, and what you like, you can use that to create your own ideal diet and lifestyle for self-optimization.
+When you know who you are, what you want to achieve, and what you like, you can use that to set health and fitness goals and create your own ideal diet and lifestyle for self-optimization.

 Do What Is Good for You and Not What Is Convenient